Vibhor-Max/customerPoints/README.md

 (e.g., a $120 purchase = 2x$20 + 1x$50 = 90 points).

-Given a record of every transaction during a three-month period, calculate the point points earned for each customer per month and total.
+Given a record of every transaction during a three-month period, calculate the point points earned for each customer per month and total